GenericMappingTools/gmt/doc/rst/source/supplements/seis/sac.rst

 .. only:: not man

-    Plot seismograms in SAC format on maps
+    Plot seismograms in SAC format

 Synopsis
 --------